About Poor Man’s Feast

 My name is Elissa Altman and I’m the founder and author of PoorMansFeast.com.
 To contact me directly, please feel free to email me at Elissa@PoorMansFeast.com.

 I launched Poor Man’s Feast in late 2008, when I realized that, after years as a cookbook editor, a food columnist at a reasonably major national newspaper, a personal chef, and a (short stint as a) caterer in Manhattan, I was far happier eating a perfectly poached egg on toast at home (mine or someone else’s) than I was a vertically-plated, pomegranate-glazed foie gras Napoleon in a fabulous new cash-only eatery on the same Gowanus side-street where my grandfather was mugged in 1967.
-Not literally, but you get the idea.
-Sometimes, hip food can be very tiring.
+(Not literally.
+Hip food can be so tedious.)

-Years back, I took a step off the publishing track to indulge my food passion, and I went to work for Dean & Deluca — the original, landmark store at 121 Prince Street in Manhattan which was moved to its present location at 560 Broadway — running the book department while attending Peter Kump’s Cooking School at night: together, the two experiences combined to form the greatest food and cooking education one could have.
+Years back, in the late 1980s, I took a step off the publishing track to indulge my food passion, and I went to work for Dean & Deluca — the original, landmark store at 121 Prince Street in Manhattan which was moved to its present location at 560 Broadway — running the book department while attending Peter Kump’s Cooking School at night: together, the two experiences combined to form the greatest food and cooking education one could have.
 On any given day, I would find myself in the store, helping Edna Lewis, Judith Jones, Richard Olney, Alice Waters, Felipe Rojas Lombardi, or Jacques Pepin; then I would go home, grab my knives, and stand in a professional kitchen, learning about mother sauces.
-Soho back then (in the late 1980s) was a crazy time laden with food, art, money, and a variety of narcotics, and many of the notes (both written and not) I took at the time appear in one form or another in my upcoming book, Poor Man’s Feast: A Love Story, which will be published by Chronicle Books in 2013.
+Soho back then (in the late 1980s) was a crazy time laden with food, art, money, and a variety of narcotics, and many of the notes (both written and not) I took at the time appear in one form or another in my memoir, Poor Man’s Feast: A Love Story of Comfort, Desire, and the Art of Simple Cooking.

-There’s also a lot in Poor Man’s Feast about the intersection of food and family.
+There’s a lot in Poor Man’s Feast about the intersection of food and family, and even a touch of health and spirituality.
 Many of you have asked me “Does your mother know that you write about her?”
 The answer is a resounding yes.
-My mother is the singer/performer Rita Ellis Hammer, and is used to being thrust into the spotlight.
+My mother is the singer/performer/TV host Rita Ellis Hammer, and is used to being thrust into the spotlight.
 Give her a chicken, however, and she’s like a newborn with a television remote.

 It’s about sustenance in the face of pretense.